freelawproject/courtlistener/Resource.org/f2-deployment-readme.txt

     - what happens if I try to hack the URL bar with non-ints?
         - if OK, try it without the int check in the delete_alert and edit_alert functions
  - Check that the tools page works (code moved but untested)
- - Test that length of the search isn't limited
+ - Test that length of the search isn't limited (length of what?
+The query or the number of results?)
  - Test that Univ. and other v's are fixed so they are only italicized when necessary
  - Ensure that the rabbit-mq, celery and solr will start up at reboot
+ - Test whether q='' works
+ - Test proper pluralization of results
+ - Test with and without JS